Ross Stewart (footballer, born 1996): Southampton

 On 1 September 2023, Stewart joined Southampton on a three-year contract for an undisclosed fee.
 He made his debut for the club on 11 November 2023 in a 2–1 victory against West Bromwich Albion, replacing Adam Armstrong in the 83rd minute.
 During Southampton's 1–1 draw with Huddersfield Town on 25 November 2023, Stewart picked up an injury, with manager Russell Martin later confirming he was expected to be sidelined until late January.
 On 22 December 2023, it was confirmed that the injury to his hamstring would rule Stewart out for the rest of the season.
 Stewart returned from injury in a 2–1 away victory against Leeds United on the final day of the 2023–24 season, replacing Adam Armstrong in the 83rd minute.

 On 14 September 2024, Stewart made his first Premier League appearance in a 3–0 home defeat against Manchester United after he replaced Cameron Archer in the 62nd minute.
 During his first start for the club since his permanent transfer, on 5 October 2024, Stewart suffered a muscle injury in a 3–1 defeat against Arsenal.
 On 25 May 2025, he scored his first goal for the club in a 2–1 home defeat against Arsenal.

+Following the conclusion of the 2025–26 season, Stewart was released by Southampton.

+Swansea City

+On 6 August 2026, Stewart joined Swansea City on a three-year contract.

 International career

 Stewart received his first call-up to the senior Scotland squad in March 2022 whilst playing for Sunderland.
 He made his international debut on 8 June 2022, appearing as a substitute in a Nations League game against Armenia.

+Stewart was not selected by Scotland for four years, mainly due to injuries, but he was recalled to the squad by Steve Clarke for the 2026 World Cup finals.